-We occasionally get enquiries from British narrowboat owners who would like to spend one or more seasons on the Irish waterways.
+We occasionally get inquiries from British narrow boat owners who would like to spend one or more seasons on the Irish waterways.
 If you’re thinking of doing that, we’d like to welcome you, assure you that it can be (and has been) done and offer you some information about what to expect.

-You will need to check the dimensions of our waterways: see http://www.iwai.ie/waterways.html.
+You will need to check the dimensions of our waterways: see Waterways Ireland .
 In particular, note that locks on the Grand Canal (which runs from Dublin to the Shannon) accommodate boats only up to 61′ (18.5m).
 Locks on the Royal Canal, which takes a more northerly route from Dublin to the Shannon, are longer (75′, 22.9m) but it has not yet been completely restored.

 Registration and charges

 This article was kindly contributed by David Warren, who survived several years on Irish waters!